 8. Research Commercialization course MEPH 5383 (Indirect): This course addresses outcomes 3, 4, 5, and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 This course is a core requirement of both the microEP M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
 It is a team based course that requires development of a commercialization plan for an on-campus professor's research and extensive presentations on that work to the class.